foundrybot-ca/foundrybot/README.md

   -  **k8s-w2**
   -  **k8s-w3**

-**# STEP 2: DEPLOY**
+# ** STEP 2: DEPLOY Configuration**

-At this point you are left with a MASTER and blank 12 MINIONS, this ensures if you wish to use your own tools, you have a clean base to deploy to.
+At this point you are left with a MASTER and blank 12 MINIONS, this is by design as you may choose to use your own configuration tools.

-OR:

-I've also "pre-built" salt states that can be applied, this will laydown ALL of the packages and sets up the entire envrioment
+BUT...
+I've also "pre-built" the master as a salt MASTER with predefined states that can be applied, and some basic cluster configuration tools and examples so you can build your own without starting from scratch.

 additionally: Ive included some sample commands to help you along.. simply type "shl" from thee root terminal for help